JamesMcKee/HiLUX-explore/README.md

-# HiLUX-explore
+# HiLUX Ion Imaging Data Explorer

 By James McKee
 https://github.com/JamesMcKee
 September 2025

 This Python script processes and visualises data from a velocity map ion imaging experiment using the HiLUX dataset.
-It reads multiple HDF5 files, extracts key ion detection parameters, and generates plots to support analysis of molecular fragmentation and spatial ion distributions.
+It reads multiple HDF5 files, extracts ion detection parameters, and generates plots to support analysis of molecular fragmentation and spatial ion distributions.

 ## Features